Featured image of post How to Install Custom ZHA Quirks in Home Assistant (Example: Aqara FP300) EN

 • correctly identify devices,

-• translate clusters/attributes,
+• translate clusters and attributes,

 • expose extra entities,